kvakvs/AngrySparks/spreadsheet-tool/README.md

 2. Edit `config.toml` with your specific values:
    - `spreadsheet_url`: URL to your Google Sheets document (must be publicly accessible)
    - `raid_name`: One of `MC`, `BWL`, `AQ40`, or `Naxx`
-   - `page_name`: Name of the specific sheet/tab in your spreadsheet
+   - `sheet`: Name of the specific sheet/tab in your spreadsheet

 ### Google Sheets Setup